Use the Lightning Data Service MCP Tools (Beta)

 Here are some possible prompts that invoke the LDS MCP tools.

-Ask about using UI API for LWC development.
+To use this tool, ask about using UI API for LWC development.
+Example prompts include:

 • List the available UI API wire adapters and when to use each.